protesilaos/protesilaos.github.io/_posts/2016/2016-01-02-eu-republic.md

 At first, it is led by a group of Commissioners (one per Member State) who are in fact appointed in office following a grand inter-governmental bargain, even though the European Parliament wants to believe that it has actually elected the Commission President (the *spitzenkandidaten* procedure).

 Secondly, the Commission's role is supposed to be purely technocratic in nature: to initiate the legislative process, to implement supranational acts, and to monitor the compliance of Member States with the Union's legal order—to be the "guardian of the Treaties".
-In spite of its technocratic mandate, it is headed by a college of Commissioners that are prolific politicians in their own right and who are in office courtesy of a political agreement.
+In spite of its technocratic mandate, it is headed by a college of Commissioners that are prominent politicians in their own right and who are in office courtesy of a political agreement.

 This is not to claim that Commissioners have any ill intentions or are unable to perform their duties and to forward a decent policy agenda, but only to suggest that the *political nature* of the Commission indeed hampers its technocratic purpose by making it prone to external pressures and ulterior political motives.